MarijaStojchevska/Injective-Flow-for-Anomaly-Detection/README.md

 ```

 # Detection of Anomalous Images using Injective Flows
-This README provides a rough overview of the reconstructive and generative power of the implemented injective model and illustrates how this model handles OOD over well-known low-dimensional sets.
+This README provides a rough overview of the reconstructive and generative power of the implemented injective model and illustrates how this model handles OOD over well-known low-dimensional image datasets.

 Experiments conducted over the MVTec dataset are not included in the description.
 Contact me for more information.